 The next wave of tech is upon us.
 Smart-home devices are riding a huge wave of popularity.
 Over the past few years more than 20 million have been sold, the vast majority of those coming from Amazon, such as Amazon Echo.
-But there’s there are several companies making these smart-home devices, all at different price points and doing different things, it can be overwhelming.
+But several companies are making these smart-home devices, all at different price points and doing different things; it can be overwhelming.

 Amazon: Alexa and the Amazon Echo

 The Amazon Echo line is set up to connect to your phone and other smart-home devices (thermostats, lights, etc.).
 One of the more unique features of the Echo line is the range of aesthetic options.
 The color/style options on the Echo (aside from the limited edition Walnut) don’t cost extra.
-Sleeves can be purchased for the Echo Dot for $6 and under.
-Amazon also sells a wide range of smart-home devices that Alexa can control by syncing them with the Echos and if you have more than one, like an Echo and a Dot, you can use them as two-way speakers, like an intercom system.
+Sleeves are available for purchase for the Echo Dot for around $6.
+Amazon also sells a wide range of smart-home devices that Alexa can control by syncing them with the Echos, and if you have more than one, like an Echo and a Dot, you can use them as two-way speakers, like an intercom system.

 Now, if you’re like my husband and a lot of my coworkers you’re more interested in the Google Home.
 My husband is a die-hard Google fan.
-In most cases, so am I. Well, the Google Home and Home mini do basically all the same things that the Echos do with the exception of the two-way speaker.
-The base of the Home is customizable but it will cost you a little bit more.
-The Google Home line also tends to cost more than the Echo line, however, both options will keep you under $150.
+In most cases, so am I. Well, the Google Home and Home mini do almost all the same things that the Echos do except for the two-way speaker.
+The base of the Home is customizable, but it will cost you a little bit more.
+The Google Home line also tends to cost more than the Echo line.
+However, both options will keep you under $150.

 HomePod by Apple